Skip to main content

 Using the Title/Subtitle Editor

-When editing a design/interface, select Title or Subtitle in the Details section to open the Title/Subtitle Editor, and then type within the relevant template box.
+When editing a design/interface, select Title or Subtitle in the Details section to open the Title/Subtitle Editor, and then type within the relevant template.

 alt text

-Due to their nature, Link attributes can vary depending on their contents.
+Due to their nature, Link attributes can behave differently depending on their contents.

 Link attributes

-For example, see how adding the Defects attribute to the subtitle template of the Street Lights design can affect its items.
+For example, if we add the Jobs attribute to the subtitle template of the Street Lights design, see how it can appear on different items.

 alt text